AndrewChildre/card-shuffle/README.md

 # Card Shuffler

 ## Description
 Basic Card Shuffler, push the shuffle button and the cards will change.
 This app will shuffle 10 random cards.
-It is useing an API to get random cards when the shuffle button is pushed
+It is using an API to get random cards when the shuffle button is pushed.
+It is sleek, clean and fast.
+There are no unnecessary items to slow the app down or make it heavy on the OS.

 ## How to get started